TACC/Lmod/docs/source/090_configuring_lmod.rst

 Lmod looks for a file named lmod_config.lua in the LMOD_CONFIG_DIR, which is by default /etc/lmod/.
 So normally the file is found here:
 /etc/lmod/lmod_config.lua.
-It can be configured to any value with the configure option (--with-configDir=) or setting the environment variable LMOD_CONFIG_DIR.
+It can be configured to any value with the configure option (--with-lmodConfigDir=) or setting the environment variable LMOD_CONFIG_DIR.
 This file is used optionally.
 It is not required.